MetaMask is a popular crypto wallet that allows you to access Web3 DApps across multiple blockchains.

 You can also cancel a transaction.
 This requires a Gas fee as well.

 There are more beneficial features you can access on your phone via MetaMask’s built-in Browser.
-While you still can’t link up your phone to a hardware wallet, the mobile app makes it easy to explore new apps within the ecosystem.
+The mobile app makes it easy to explore new apps within the ecosystem.
 When you click the menu at the top-left corner of your wallet, you can select the Browser.

-This is a privacy-focused browser that lets you access decentralized apps on the Ethereum network.
-This browser provides more privacy than Google Chrome and lists several decentralized Apps (DApps) for you to explore.
+This is a privacy-focused browser that lets you access DApps on the different networks.
+Brave Browser and Firefox provide more privacy than Google Chrome and lists several decentralized Apps (DApps) for you to explore.
 DApps allow you to buy and exchange tokens, earn interest on your coins and even play games.

 When you open a new tab on your app, you can explore the different options and apps.